As of the 1st January, important changes are being made to home and car insurance rules.

 While the loyalty penalty ban is expected to make insurance pricing fairer, it will mean that customers who regularly switch providers lose a long-enjoyed advantage.

-However, this won’t mean that the first price your insurer offers you is the best you can get.
-Most of the time-tested tactics in getting the best deal will still pay off in 2022 and beyond.
+However, this doesn’t mean you should accept the first price your insurer provides you as the best you can get.
+Tactics like shopping around and comparing deals will still be beneficial in 2022 and beyond.

 Here are out top tips for getting the best car and home insurance deals in 2022: